 The Kingdom of God was to be enlarged through a kingdom of all who would call on the name of the Lord; a kingdom that included male and female, Jewish and Greek.
 The destruction would usher in the true Messianic Age.

 Messiah said [Matt.
-24:36] only the Father knows when this (second) “coming on the clouds of heaven with power and great glory” is going to occur.
+24:36] Only the Father knows when this (second) “coming on the clouds of heaven with power and great glory” is going to occur.
 The second coming is about the Lord’s Second Return to rule and reign forever.
-He will not destroy, He will be seen by all, He sends angels, the fig tree will put forth fruit again.
-This a coming to rule and reign, not a time of death and destruction.
+He will not destroy, He will be seen by all, He sends angels, and the fig tree will put forth fruit again.
+This is a coming to rule and reign, not a time of death and destruction.
 This is very much, unlike His first “coming.”

 The faithful and wise servant, whom His master made ruler in His absence, is ready for His return.
 No running from, but to, Jerusalem here!